 The True Cost of Debt

 We got set up in our new home city, started working our fancy new jobs, and quickly realized that something wasn’t working.
-As we started managing household finances for the first time, we finally started seeing our debt for what it was: an absolute monster.
+As we began to manage household finances for the first time, we finally started seeing our debt for what it was: an absolute monster.

 In total, we had 26 outstanding loans: